tryin2bdeveloper/Devops_Group5/usecases/usecase-16.md

 Data request from an analyst, specifying the desired output.

 ### MAIN SUCCESS SCENARIO
-The data request is properly received.
+The data request is properly received for the district.
-Population data is retrieved with both for people residing in cities and those outside of cities for all countries.
+The system is retrieved with both for people residing in cities and those outside of cities for all countries of the population data.
-Data is sorted and displayed in a structured format that analysts in understanding the global population distribution.
+The system is sorted and displayed in a structured format that analysts in understanding the world population distribution.
+The report is displayed in a format that makes it easy for the analysis to interpret the data.

 ### EXTENSIONS
 Data for the analyst request is unavailable.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0